Accessing Aged Care Services

 Assets and income will be assessed by the Government to determine your capacity to financially contribute further towards residential aged care.
 Income is assessed under the same rules that Centrelink applies for pension entitlement.
 Assets, both within Australia and overseas, are assessed at market value.

 If you are a member of a couple, your income and assets will be assessed on a 50/50 basis.
-Your former home will be assessed up to the capped value of $162,087.20 unless a protected person is living there, in which case it is exempt from the assessment.
+Your former home will be assessed up to the capped value, unless a protected person is living there, in which case it is exempt from the assessment.
 A protected person is

 - a spouse or dependent child